-Mehelle is a project from Ajam Media Collective dedicated to preserving the sights, sounds, and memories of rapidly-changing neighborhoods in Central Asia, Iran, and the Caucasus.
-Utilizing digital mapping, 360 degree video, and conventional photography, Mehelle will serve as a resource for local inhabitants, community organizers, and urban researchers and urban researchers long after such neighborhoods have been demolished, gentrified, or transformed by private and state-led construction projects.
+Mehelle is a project from Ajam Media Collective dedicated to preserving the sights, sounds, and memories of rapidly-changing neighborhoods.
+Utilizing a unique combination of modern tools like digital mapping and 360 degree video with traditional documentary photography and film, Mehelle serves as a resource for local inhabitants, community organizers, and urban researchers long after such neighborhoods have been demolished, gentrified, or transformed by private and state-led construction projects.

 The Mehelle project’s first featured neighborhood is Sovetski, located in the heart of Baku, Azerbaijan.
 A 200 year-old neighborhood that was once home to 50-60,000 people, Sovetski has become the site of the state-led urban planning campaign.
-As of October 2016, the vast majority of the neighborhood has been demolished.
-Over the last six months, however, our team painstakingly recorded life in the local shops, labyrinthine alleyways, and abandoned houses--the results of which can be viewed here.
+As of October 2019, the vast majority of the neighborhood has been demolished.
+Over the last five years, however, our team has painstakingly recorded life in the local shops, labyrinthine alleyways, and abandoned houses--the results of which can be viewed on out map here.

 Mehelle is always interested in hearing from you.
 Whether you have a project you'd like to pitch, a question about our work, or just want to say hi you can reach us at:

 If you have material, including photos, videos, music, radio broadcasts, or even personal memories you can submit them to us here: